 Finally, there is a new book for young readers that I have not yet seen.
 This is from the publisher’s Scientists in the Field series:

 Montgomery, Sy, and Tianne Strombeck.
 Condor Comeback.
 Houghton Mifflin Harcourt.
 2020.

 To see the cover of the issue of Birds International cited above, which includes an excellent photo of a California condor, see the post Cover birds: 1978–2011.

-For more posts about California condors and our language for them (some of which dig deeper than this one), click the LANGUAGE button under POST TOPICS (somewhere on this screen, depending on your device).
+For more posts about California condors and our language for them (some of which dig deeper than this one), click the WORDS button under POST TOPICS (somewhere on this screen, depending on your device).